nyrados/http-utils/README.md

 # Http Utils
-Basic Utils for working with HTTP in PHP.
+Utils for working with HTTP in PHP.

 ## Response Dumper
-Dump PSR-7 Respones into the output stream.
+Dump PSR-7 responses into the output stream.

 ```php
 <?php